forcedotcom/salesforcedx-vscode/docs/_articles/en/index.md

 ### Code Builder (Beta)

 Code Builder is a browser-based version of Salesforce Extensions, with everything installed and pre-configured for you.
 It's provides all the goodness of the desktop experience, but provides you the flexibility to work anywhere, from any computer.
-To participate in the beta, &&& DO THIS
+To participate in the beta, &&& DO THIS (or we'll cross ref to instructions/article)

 ## Additional Resources